Sleep Apnea Risk Factors: Are You at Risk?

 Risk Factors You Can Change

-Some risk factors on this list are fixed: you cannot change your age, sex, or neck anatomy.
+Some risk factors on this list are fixed: you cannot change your age, sex, ethnicity, or skeletal anatomy.
 But several are modifiable, and addressing them can meaningfully reduce your OSA severity.

 Alcohol and sedatives relax airway muscles and worsen OSA.
 Avoiding alcohol within 3 to 4 hours of bedtime can reduce the number of events per night.